-Our DSL is Mr Craig Steel.
+The DSL is a member of the senior leadership team.
+Our DSL is Craig Steel (Head teacher).
 The DSL takes lead responsibility for child protection and wider safeguarding.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.

-The DSL can also be contacted through email at any time (craigsteel@kibblesworthacademy.org.uk)
+The DSL can also be contacted out of school hours by email (craigsteel@kibblesworthacademy.org.uk)

-When the DSL is absent, the deputies - Mrs Sarah Renton (Deputy head) Miss Katie Jackson (EYFS lead and SLT) and Mrs Victoria Longhurst (SENDCO and SLT) - will act as cover.
+When the DSL is absent, the deputies - Sarah Renton, Victoria Longhurst, Katie Short - will act as cover.